-We usher in Eid-ul-Fitr by saying farewell to the blessed month of Ramadan and reflect on how our devotions through Ramadaan have effectively impacted on our attitudes, our relationships, our bodies, our hearts, our minds and our souls.
+Eid-ul-Fitr is celebrated by saying farewell to the blessed month of Ramadan and we reflect on how our devotions in Ramadaan have impacted our attitudes, our relationships, our bodies, our hearts, our minds, and our souls.

 Relevance of Faith dependant on Practical Action